top of page

 Turkey Brined in buttermilk yields a moist juicy flavorful turkey.
 Basting it with melted butter or ghee creates a dark golden crispy skin.
 Roasting a breast is an easy way to enjoy this holiday tradition.
-You can use this method for whole turkeys as well.
-Double up on the ingredients.

-I recommend an organic turkey as some poultry is is injected with antibiotics and hormones, that can effect our long term health.
+I recommend an organic turkey breast as some poultry is is injected with antibiotics and hormones, that can effect our long term health.
 It also yields a more tender and better tasting bird.

 Season: All seasons